evanwill/clean-your-data/index.md

 ---
 layout: default
+title:
 ---

 # Clean Your Data: Getting Started with OpenRefine

 ![openrefine](images/refinegem.jpg)

 > Before analysis comes the messy work of evaluating, cleaning, and transforming data.
 This hands on workshop will introduce a free power tool to get the job done: [OpenRefine](http://openrefine.org/index.html).
 We will install Refine, create a project, and get oriented to the many features for exploring and transforming tabular data.
-Intended for: students, faculty, and staff with an interest in cleaning, transforming, and working with diverse data sources.
+Intended for students, faculty, and staff with an interest in cleaning, transforming, and working with diverse data sources.
 No experience necessary.

-This site provides a basic workshop outline.
+This site provides a basic lesson outline.
 See the [workshop video](https://youtu.be/wGVtycv3SS0) for more content.

 Offered Feb 2017 at University of Idaho Library